 Who doesn’t love getting freshly baked goods as a gift?
 It’s a great way to share some Mamma love with your family and friends.
 I do it all the time.
 But have you ever thought about sharing the recipe on the container you delivered them in?
 It can be a part of the gift, and you don’t have to worry about getting your plate back.
 Oh yeah!
-They will love you, even more, when they see the recipe plate you made them.
-Yes, you could share a recipe card instead, but they tend to get lost 9 out of 10 times.
+They will love you even more when they see the recipe plate you made them.
+You could share a recipe card instead, but they tend to get lost 9 out of 10 times.
 Guess what?
 It’s hard to lose a plate.
 And it makes a cute kitchen wall decor.

-*This post is dedicated to my grown “they will always be little boys” cookie-eating sons X4. ❤ ❤ ❤ ❤
+*This post is dedicated to my growing “they will always be little boys” cookie-eating sons X4.

 This post contains a few affiliate links to help you find the products I use.
-You are not charged extra to use any of the links, but any income I make will be used for more amazing DIY projects to share with you!
+You are not charged extra to use any of the links, but any income I make will be used to share more amazing DIY projects with you!
 To see my full disclaimer, click here!

 What You’ll Need To Create A Recipe Plate